 Law school classes typically base most, if not all, of a student's grade on the final exam.
 Yet, there is no way to do well on finals without being fully prepared, and that preparation must begin before day one of law school.
 There is just no time to recover weeks' worth of work during the semester, as assignments pile up rapidly and heavily.

-With the PatBar® Law School Academic Success Program, you are prepared to get right to work during those crucial first few weeks.
+With PatBar® Law School PREP, you are prepared to get right to work during those crucial first few weeks.
 You will already be ahead of your peers, because you will know how law school works, and you will be able to get started on your reading with confidence.

-The PatBar® Law School Academic Success Program will likely cost less than your first-semester texts and will give you a significant advantage.
+PatBar® Law School PREP will likely cost less than your first-semester texts and will give you a significant advantage.
 From day one, you will know what to expect.